pcrain/GungeonCraft/readme.md

 ### Features

-- 73 new items including
+- 74 new items including
-	+ 35 new guns
+	+ 36 new guns
 	+ 26 new passive items
 	+ 12 new active items
 - Lore for all new guns and items
+- Two New Shops
+	+ Companion Shop: sells 3 random unlocked companions (including modded) at half price.
+Guaranteed to spawn on the first floor each run.
+	+ Bartering Shop: trades 3 random D-A tier items for any higher-tiered item.
+Guaranteed to spawn on the second or third floor each run.
 - A new boss!
 - Vanilla bugfixes
 - You can pet Junior \o/